Adamus7/RayDBG-Blog/source/_posts/2017-11-28-Call-Native-Win32-API-in-PowerShell.md

 # Solution
 First, use Add-Type to introduce the specific function into PowerShell session.
 Second, call the API in your code.
-You can pass the parameters either in nave code block or PowerShell code block.
+You can pass the parameters either in native code block or PowerShell code block.
 ```PowerShell
 function Update-UserPreferencesMask {
     $Signature = @"